seunomonije/quantum/README.md

 Repository that stores all quantum work I've done.

 Includes:
-  - Jupyter Notebook with Qiskit Notes
+  - Jupyter Notebook with Qiskit notes
   - Snippets of C++ code for decoder implementation.
 Unfortunately, I will not be posting any significant code publicly.